 Hi everyone, Mr M here.
-Now children, all of your Jedi training over the last two years can finally be put into practice.
+Now children, all of your Jedi training can finally be put into practice.
 It is time for you to reveal your secret identity to those you share your home with...

 That you are a MEDITATION MASTER!

-Your mission is to use your superpowers to help yourself and those around you to stay calm and positive in these challenging times by teaching them how to meditate.
+Your mission is to use your superpowers to help yourself and those around you to stay calm and positive in both good and challenging times by teaching them how to meditate.